hennessyisrael/The-Shoppies/README.md

 # The Shoppies
-The Shoppies is a Shopify project challenge I undertook when applying for the Front-end Internship
+The Shoppies is a Shopify project challenge i undertook during my application for the Front-end Internship

 ## Installation